henriquegrandinetti/ACCTVP/readme.txt

 This software requires the OpenCV library.

-It was successfully tested with Opencv 2.4.
+It was successfully tested with OpenCV 2.4.

 Installation:
 -------------

 * The first thing is to make sure you have CMake installed in your computer, if not you can download it [here](http://www.cmake.org/download/).
-In linux "$ apt-get install cmake" will also work.
+In Linux "$ apt-get install cmake" will also work.

 * After installed cmake run the following commands: